Table of Contents

 Renters insurance is usually pretty affordable, but it never hurts to save.
 Some insurers offer discounts.
 Usually, you can save money if you add renters coverage to another insurance policy, such as auto coverage.
 And there may be additional discounts for having an alarm system, home monitoring system, smoke detectors, and the like.
 So, when vetting a company, ask what discounts are available.

 What are the coverage limits?

-Always check the limits of the renters insurance offer sufficient coverage.
-For instance, a renters insurance with a low liability coverage will be cheaper, but it probably won’t be enough to cover the cost of repairing the property if you are responsible for a fire.
+Always check the limits of the renters insurance offered.
+Does it provide sufficient coverage for your needs?
+For instance, renters insurance with a low liability coverage limit will be cheaper, but it probably won’t be enough to cover the cost of repairing the property if you are responsible for a fire.

 Coverage limits affect the cost of insurance, so make sure you use the same limits every time you ask for a quote.